 For sure, as terrifying as it was I knew that when he broke into a canter she was going down.
 I just crossed fingers and hoped she didn’t try to hang out awkwardly or get caught underneath him.
 She is so little.
 She was terrified and leaned forward to hold on causing him to keep going and her to be unbalanced in the saddle of course.

-My approach, of course, is a little different but supportive and I like to say when they fall for the first time they are part of the “club”.
+My approach, of course, is a little different but supportive.
+I like to say when my daughters fall for the first time they are part of the “club”.
 The Equestrian Club, the Eat Dirt Club, the Get Back On Club, whatever you want to call it.
 There were high fives and hugs from her trainer’s daughter and honestly she was a champ.

 Despite her fear and tears, she mounted again and walked off lead with Robin ahead and Ferrous following behind.